HARSHUU-23/text-summarization/README.md

-# Extractive_Text_Summarization
+# Text_Summarization
-Extractive Text Summarization in Python
+Text Summarization in Python

 ## Documentation
-Find the extensive documentation in the python notebook provided by the name [extractive_summarizer.ipynb](extractive_summarizer.ipynb) in the project.
+Find the extensive documentation in the python notebook provided by the name [extractive_summarizer.ipynb](extractive_summarizer.ipynb) and [
+Abstractive_text_summarization.ipynb](Abstractive_text_summarization.ipynb) the project.

 ## Running the code
 ### Libraries